aneef88/dia/README.md

 payload = {
-    "text": "[S1] Testing audio generation from Python.", "prompt_id": "rubi", # Or None to use server default "seed": 123,
+    "text": "[S1] Testing audio generation from Python.", "prompt_id": "example_prompt", # Or None to use server default "seed": 123,
     "speed_factor": 1.0
     # Add other parameters as needed